bifurcation/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 : hash:
   : A base64 encoded v2 leaf hash.

-  tree_size:
-  : The tree_size of the tree on which to base the proof, in decimal.

 > The `hash` must be calculated as defined in {{tree_leaves}}.
 The `tree_size`
 > must designate an existing v2 STH.
 Because of skew, the front-end may not know
 > the requested STH.
 In that case, it will return the latest STH it knows, along